chocolatey/choco-wiki/FeaturesInfrastructureAutomation.md

 [Read More...](https://bit.ly/choco_dsc)

 ## Puppet
 Puppet has a [Supported module](https://forge.puppet.com/supported) coming for Chocolatey, but also has an [Approved module](https://forge.puppet.com/approved) written by the Chocolatey team.
+The module can manage packages and the install and configuration of Chocolatey itself.

 ~~~puppet
 include chocolatey